geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 ‎
 ‎In the **Tree view** pane, under **EditScreen1**, select **Form1**.

 13. In the **Function property** **bar**, the field on the left side of the function currently displays **Data Source**.
-Select the down arrow for this field and select **OnSuccess** from the menu.
+Select the down arrow for this field and select **On Success** from the menu.

 14. In the function box, enter **Back()** and then press Enter.

-15. You must now add one final trigger mechanism to the data entry form (Form1), which is the ability to cancel the data entry operation and return back to the prior screen.
+15. You must now add one final trigger mechanism to the data entry form (Form1), which is the ability to cancel the data entry operation and return to the prior screen.
 This trigger will be associated with a **Cancel** icon.
 ‎
 ‎In the **Tree view** pane, under **EditScreen1**, select **Form1** if it’s not already selected.